paulghaddad/baby_site/src/pages/activities/index.md

 Equally fun is to build a small tower of blocks.
 Then, baby will come charging over to knock them down.
 Stack the tower back up, and he’ll gladly knock them back down.

-I used this activity to help encourage my son to move, when he was in the beginning stages of crawling.
+I used this activity to help encourage Hayden to move, when he was in the beginning stages of crawling.
 I’d make a tower a foot or two away from him.
 He’d make his way to it, and knock it down.

 Then, I’d make another tower, and he’d knock it down.
 And so it continued for some time.